-You can cancel a bank check if you act quickly, before the payment has cleared the depositor’s account.
+You can cancel a bank check if you act quickly before the payment has cleared the depositor’s account.
 Canceling a check is usually called a "stop payment order," for which banks charge a fee.
-The term "cancelled check" generally refers to a check marked canceled by the bank after it has gone through the process of being paid by the bank for the depositor of the check.
+The term "canceled check" generally refers to a check marked canceled by the bank after it has gone through the process of being paid by the bank for the depositor of the check.

 Contacting Your Bank

 Banks differ in their procedures to cancel or stop payment on a check.
-There are banks that now let you stop payment through online checking for paper checks and payments processed electronically, but ask your bank about its individual procedure.
-Online checking also allows you to see if the check has been processed, but might not offer real-time updates for the transactions.
+There are banks that now let you stop payment through their online checking service for paper checks and payments processed electronically, but ask your bank about its individual procedure.
+Online checking also allows you to see if the check has been processed, but it might not offer real-time updates for the transactions.
 The best way to first handle the situation is to contact the bank by phone and ask for instructions.

 Stop Order Fees

 Fees for stop orders usually range from $30 to $36, which is often the fee for each check that is overdrawn from an account.
 Consider the cost when deciding to cancel the check.
 If the check is going to a company, you might ask for a refund if possible.
 If it’s a personal check to someone you can’t contact, make arrangements with the bank for cancellation, but ask about the fees involved.
 Banks might offer no fees for payments made electronically or to stop recurring payments each month if you notify the bank within a certain time, usually three to four business days.